 Cover dark circles and other discoloration with a creamy cover stick or concealer.
 Avoid powder, which can lodge in wrinkles and make dry, flaky skin more obvious.

 Blush can really brighten a pale, sallow or tired complexion and make your face look healthy and vibrant.
-Try one of the new cream blushes that come in old-style compacts, or use modern sticks and crayons.
-Cream is a much better choice than powder, as powdery formulas tend to collect in creases and wrinkles and draw attention to dry, flaky skin.
-Make sure you blend the blush firmly into your skin to avoid a paint-by-numbers effect.
-And steer clear of pinky-pinks of the genre favored by teenagers — a neutral mauve or pinky-brown will work best to flatter your work look.
+Try a cream blush, which can be preferable to powder, as powdery formulas tend to collect in creases and wrinkles and draw attention to dry, flaky skin.
+Make sure you blend the blush firmly into your skin.
+Neutral mauve and pinky-brown are good choices.

-If you feel unnaturally pale, you could try a bronze-hued blush such as Clinique's bronzing gel or even a self-tanner, but avoid those with strong scents that can make even healthy people nauseous.
+If you feel unnaturally pale, you could try a bronze-hued blush or even a self-tanner, but avoid those with strong scents.

-Eyebrows may fall out due to chemotherapy.
-Here's a simple step-by-step for natural looking brows.
+Eyebrows may fall out as a result of chemotherapy.
+Here’s a simple, step-by-step guide to natural-looking brows.

 - Apply foundation to create a base for eyebrow pencil or powder.

-- Match the shade you choose to your natural hair or wig color as best you can, erring on the side of lightness.
+- Match the shade you choose to your natural hair or wig color as best you can, erring on the lighter side.